Green Tea For Weight Loss: How Does It Help?

 Lipton, Waghbakri, Green Label, Tulsi, Tetley, Taj, Tazo, Bigelow, Stash, and Himalaya herbal teas.
 Here are a few more slimming teas you may check out before buying.

-If your cup of green tea tastes grassy, check out this free guide on how to prepare green tea correctly.
+If your cup of green tea tastes grassy, check out this free guide on the easy ways to prepare green tea correctly.

 You must be aware that nothing in excess is healthy for you.
 Drinking too many cups of green tea may cause side effects.
 That is why it is best to know the optimum dosage of green tea for weight loss.
 Know more about it below.